dceejay/RedMap/README.md

 - v5.4.0 - Let msg.payload.command.zoomLevels set an array of acceptable zoom levels.
 Issue #312
 - v5.3.0 - Let msg.payload.popupOptions object set Leaflet popup options so it can be customised.
 Issue #311
 - v5.2.0 - Allow left click send back co-ords.
 Let Button be replaceable more easily and take value property.
 Issue #308 and #309
-- v5.1.6 - Let Cot __milsym set the SIDC if present.
-- v5.1.5 - Fix links to SIDC unitgenerator so it is now local.
-- v5.1.4 - Fix clearlayer for tracks node.
-- v5.1.2 - Fix for longer line msg properties.
-- v5.1.1 - Fix CoT inline image.
-- v5.1.0 - Let special icons be sizeable using iconSize property.

 - see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list of changes.